A Cock and Bull Story

-A Cock and Bull Story (marketed in Australia, New Zealand and the United States as Tristram Shandy: A Cock and Bull Story) is a 2005 British comedy film directed by Michael Winterbottom.
+A Cock and Bull Story (marketed in Australia, New Zealand and the United States as Tristram Shandy: A Cock and Bull Story, and also credited as such) is a 2005 British comedy film directed by Michael Winterbottom.
 It is a film-within-a-film, featuring Steve Coogan and Rob Brydon playing themselves as egotistical actors during the making of a screen adaptation of Laurence Sterne's 18th-century metafictional novel Tristram Shandy.
 Gillian Anderson and Keeley Hawes also play themselves in addition to their Tristram Shandy roles.
 Since the book is about a man attempting but failing to write his autobiography, the film takes the form of being about failing to make the film.

 Plot

 The film depicts Steve Coogan playing himself as an arrogant actor with low self-esteem and a complicated love life.
 Coogan is playing the eponymous role in an adaptation of The Life and Opinions of Tristram Shandy, Gentleman being filmed at a stately home.
-He constantly spars with actor Rob Brydon, who is playing Uncle Toby and believes his role to be of equal importance to Coogan's, calling himself the "co-lead".
+He constantly spars with actor Rob Brydon, who is playing Uncle Toby and who believes that his role is of equal importance to Coogan's, calling himself the "co-lead".

 The film incorporates several sequences from Tristram Shandy.
 Not all of these are part of the film-within-the-film.
 The latter are limited to the story of Tristram's conception, birth and christening; Uncle Toby's experiences at the Battle of Namur and Tristram's sudden and accidental circumcision at the age of three.
 Uncle Toby's wooing of Widow Wadman (Gillian Anderson) takes place in a sequence dreamed by Steve Coogan and after the cast and crew have viewed the "completed" film ending, with Walter Shandy fainting at the sight of his wife giving birth, the question "How does the book end?" is followed by the concluding scene of the novel, in which Yorick says "It is a story about a Cock and a Bull – and the best of its kind that ever I heard!"
 Yorick is not in the film-within-the-film; in this scene he is played by Stephen Fry, who appears elsewhere in the film as Patrick, a caricatured version of the actual curator at Shandy Hall.
 The DVD extras include a scene of Fry talking with the curator he portrays.